 The legal listing of species at risk has become more political and less scientific each year.
-Cultus Lake sockeye salmon were not listed to avoid "significant socioeconomic impacts on sockeye fishermen and coastal communities."
-Eight aquatic species recommended by COSEWIC were not listed by federal cabinet in 2006.
-Former Fisheries Minister Loyola Hearn said it was "to ensure that we don't negatively affect the fishing industry."
+Cultus Lake sockeye salmon were not listed to avoid "significant socio-economic impacts on sockeye fishermen and coastal communities."

 In the last few years, despite rhetoric about 'safety nets', the federal government has refused to issue emergency orders to protect critical habitat on non-federal lands.
 Ottawa has looked the other way as the B.C. government has permitted logging in Northern spotted owl habitat, condemning the species, with only a few pairs left, to extinction in Canada.